-We are continuing our “Top 10 Worst Injuries from Essential Oils” from the past year of collecting injury reports.
-These we have listed are the top 5 worst cases from our upcoming report, due out in February 2015.
-This is Part 2 of a two-part series.
+We are continuing to present our “Top 10 Worst Injuries from Essential Oils” from the past year of collecting injury reports.
+The list featured below contains the top five worst cases from our upcoming report, due out in February 2015.
+This is Part Two of a two-part series.

-Here are 5 examples of direct quotes (excuse grammar) from our new Injury Report, scheduled to come out in February 2015.
+Here are five examples with direct quotes (excuse grammar) from our new Injury Report, scheduled to come out in February 2015.

-Read more about this ongoing project to spread information on safety and the costs of misuse.
+Read more about this ongoing project, and help spread information on safety and the costs of misuse.

 Stop the unsafe use of essential oils!
 Save yourself, your friends and family, babies, and animals.
 Stop the insanity.